Hexfloo/Landing-page-Lorem-ipsum/README.md

-# Landing-page-Lorem-ipsum
+# Landing-page-Lorem-ipsum 🖥

-This landing page contains room for a simple paragraph, and links at the bottom.
+This landing page contains room for a simple paragraph, and links at the bottom.<br>
-Suited for desktop view only.
+Suited for desktop view only - <b>Not responsive!</b>